-- In accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership) - In full accordance with the guidance to colleges from the Association of Colleges in The Code of Good Governance for English Colleges (the Foundation Code) - And having due regard to the UK Corporate Governance Code (the Code) insofar as it is applicable to the College.
+- In accordance with the seven principles identified by the Committee on Standards in Public Life (selflessness, integrity, objectivity, accountability, openness, honesty and leadership) - In full accordance with the guidance to colleges from the Association of Colleges in the Further Education Code of Good Governance (the Foundation Code) - Having due regard to the UK Corporate Governance Code (the Code) insofar as it is applicable to the College.
 Although the College has not adopted this Code it draws upon best governance practices available, including the aspects of the Code that are considered to be appropriate.

-In the opinion of the Governing Body, City Lit complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2023.
+In the opinion of the Governing Body, City Lit complies with all the provisions of the Code, and it has complied throughout the year ended 31 July 2024.
+This opinion is based on an External Board Review which commenced in May 2024.

 The Governing Body recognises that, as a body entrusted with both public and private funds, it has a particular duty to observe the highest standards of corporate governance at all times.
-In carrying out its responsibilities, it takes full account of The Code of Good Governance for English Colleges issued by the Association of Colleges in December 2011, which it formally adopted on 6th December 2011.
+In carrying out its responsibilities, it takes full account of the Further Education Code of Good Governance issued by the Association of Colleges in 2023, which it formally adopted on 9 July 2024.

-Governing Body
+Governing Body and committee meetings